 The presence of a multi-generational family, heritage and history are strong threads in this story.
 In particular, Hayaat’s Sitti Zeynab is the heart of this book.
 I love that she passes down her humour, love and wisdom to Hayaat.
 She also confronts the prejudices that can form during a conflict.
 It’s an important reflection she shares with Hayaat.

 ‘We Arabs say that the wound that bleeds inwardly is the most dangerous.
 So I do not hate, ya Hayaat.’

 Hayaat is a relatable heroine with an independent spirit.
 Her best friend Samy brings a playful dynamic to the story.
 Even though Hayaat embarks on a reckless quest, she has a friend by her side for the lighter moments.
 I’m not as familiar with the conflict addressed in the story but found that this book is a thought provoking read on occupation.

 ‘I want to tear our papers and identity cards into a million tiny pieces and throw them to the wind so each piece of me can touch my homeland freely, the wind lifting me over checkpoints, bypass roads, settlements and the Wall.’

 This is a layered historical fiction young adult book with a character centric focus.
 Will pick up more of the author’s books in the future.
 The following poster is also great resource for anyone looking for books by Australian Muslim authors.

-*Note – Some characters use ableist words (e.g. crazy) but it doesn’t happen often in the story.
+*Note – Some characters use ableist words (e.g. crazy).